call/txt: 303-704-4062 email: info@ardentgrove.org

 filler@godaddy.com

 Our trauma-informed clinicians offer compassionate, evidence-informed therapy for individuals, families, and groups.
 We are here to offer accessible care that is rooted in safety, trust, and empowerment, ensuring each person’s unique experience is honored.
-Our clinicians are here to walk with you on your path to recovery.
+Our clinicians are here to walk with

 Our individual therapy services are rooted in a holistic, trauma-informed approach that centers your lived experience.
 We understand that healing is not one-size-fits-all, which is why we work collaboratively with you to create a personalized plan that reflects your goals, values, and strengths.